theplatapi/csv-loader/README.md

 ## Usage

-Add csv-loader to your webpack 2 configuration:
+Add the csv-loader to your webpack 2 configuration:

 ``` javascript
 const config = {